Cloud9Developer/withings-garmin-mfa/README.md

 Note that this is very clunky and isn't optimized/still has lingering code from both repos that isn't being used, but maybe eventually (if I can find extra time), that'll be taken care of :)

-Best best is to use this with docker (similar to withings-sync):
+Best best is to use this with docker (similar to withings-sync) as I've only tested with this method:

 `docker build -t withings-sync-mfa`
 ```